Sunset Heights Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

-Sunset Heights is located within the 77009 and 77008 zip codes.
-The generally accepted boundaries of the neighborhood are Loop 610 to the north, N. Main Street and Airline Drive to the east, E. 23rd Street to the south, and Yale Street to the west.
-It is part of the larger "Greater Heights" area but maintains its own distinct identity.
-These boundaries place it in a strategic position, bordering other desirable neighborhoods like the Houston Heights, Garden Oaks, and Northside Village, creating a vibrant and interconnected community fabric.
-You can explore a Houston zip code map to see how it relates to surrounding areas.
+Sunset Heights is located within the 77009 zip code, and it borders the 77008 zip code.
+The generally accepted boundaries of the neighborhood are Loop 610 to the north, Airline Drive to the east, 23rd Street to the south, and Yale Street to the west.
+It is part of the "Greater Heights" area, a collection of neighborhoods known for their historic character and vibrant community life.
+Understanding these boundaries is important for property searches and for appreciating the neighborhood's context within the larger Houston landscape.

 Frequently Asked Questions